nhsy/terragrunt-gcp-gke-private/README.md

 }
 ```
 ### Optional Local Setup
-The command `make setup` will download and install terraform, terragrunt and tfsec.
+The command `sudo make setup` will download and install terraform, terragrunt and tfsec.

 ### Optional Docker / Podman Setup
 A container image containing all the tools pre-installed for local development can be created by cloning the repository https://github.com/nhsy/gcp-devops.